Current Chapter History

 Or being hated, don’t give way to hating, and yet don’t look too good, nor talk too wise

-Then you may be invited to earn the right to see the light…
+Then, and only then, may you be invited to earn the right to see the Light…